ballerupgis/SeMaWi/README.md

 You will probably also need to add a directive `skip-name-resolve` in the `[mysqld]` section of the same file.
 Remember to restart the mysql service after.

+## Building the SeMaWi image

+1. Download the docker source files.
+2. Stand in the parent directory of the directory containing the Dockerfile
+3. You should have prepared your MySQL database in the earlier section.
+4. Apply the configuration changes also listed earlier.
+5. Issue the following command:

+        docker build --build-arg DBHOST=172.17.0.1 \
+          --build-arg DBNAME=wiki \
+          --build-arg DBUSER=wiki \
+          --build-arg DBPASS=wiki \
+          -t semawi -f Dockerfile .

+   Make sure you have the correct values for the 4 build arguments `DBHOST`, ``DBNAME`, `DBUSER`, and `DBPASS`.

-### Deployment configuration
+## Deployment configuration

+The `Dockerfile` contains a sample `docker run` command which you can adapt for your purposes.

+As part of the run command, you will need to mount several types of mutable data to the running container:

+1. `LocalSettings.php`
+2. `php.ini`
+3. `images` folder with `www-data:www-data` ownership
+4. Logo file

+If you are running SeMaWi for the first time and do not have these elements, you can run a SeMawi container without mounting these elements and then `docker copy` them to the host to obtain blank templates for you to adapt.
+Then you can stop and remove that container, and run another one, mounting these elements from the host.

+If you have access to the SeMaWi source, the `LocalSettings.php`, `php.ini`, and logo file are provided for you to copy over in the `mutables` folder.

+In the docker host, you should be able to access the SeMaWi container now through your browser, with an address like `http://semawi.example.com`.
+Please note that you **must** have entered a correct address for `$wgServer$` in the earlier section;
+otherwise, all wiki pages appear empty.
+A default user _SeMaWi_ (member of groups _SysOp_ and _Bureaucrat_) has been created for you with the case-sensitive password `SeMaWiSeMaWi`.
+You should change this password as your first action in the running system.

+### Localsettings.php

-After the container is run from the built image, you will need to manually tweak a few settings.
-Set `$wgServer` to the IP of the container, obtained with docker inspect `$CONTAINERID` like so:
+Set `$wgServer` to the external IP of the container, obtained with docker inspect `$CONTAINERID` like so:

 ```php
 $wgServer="http://semawi.example.com";
 ```

-The container exports `/var/www/wiki/` as a volume, so you can also change these settings later on.
-Find it's location using `docker inspect semawi`.

 You may have to specify for SeMaWi how to connect to the database you have provided for it, if you have used different settings in the image build.
-This can be done in the `LocalSettings.php` file in the exported volume.
 Look for the section which looks as follows:

 ```php
 ## Database settings